rrainey/dropkick/README.md

 Bootloader programmed via a 10-pin J-Link compatible connector; routine Arduino programming via the USB connector.

+## Enclosure Notes
+The enclosure is designed to be 3D printed.
+Tolerances between the upper enclosure, lower enclosure, and the PCB are quite tight - printing precision will be important.
+Since 3D printing technologies will vary in their precision, you may need to scale or otherwise modify the objects to adequately match the final measurements in the original design.

+For example, I printed the prototype enclosure on a MakerBot Replicator 2 (PLA) printer.
+Using the default print settings I know that an object will shrink typically by about 1% post-printing.
+I set the scale to 101% to compensate for that in the MakerBot Desktop tooling and the end result works well.

 ## Credits
 This PCB design is based on several Adafruit Feather and Stemma QT sensor boards.
 Adafruit maintains a family of excellent